sandeshbagade/upgrad/README.md

 # upgrad internship task
-follow this step to see it working in your local machine requirements : nodejs ,npm .
+follow this step to see it working in your local machine.

 Step 1:  Clone It (git clone)
 Step 2:  Get required modules using npm install